Gazza Curse Again

 “Ummmm don’t specifically remember” I was going through the packing in my mind and my stomach sank, I knew the answer was actually “No.” I later found out that this gear was under a box of stuff we were not taking.
 Now we were going fishing for a week without the main fishing gear.
 Brilliant!

-Another mistake, the Gazza affect or curse or whatever you call it was beginning to take hold.
+Another mistake, the Gazza affect or curse or whatever you call it, was taking hold.

-Gazza and I took the boat out, the wind was awful and it wasn’t really very pleasant, as soon as I put the boat in the water I realized the fish finder and depth finder had gone on the blink.
+Gazza and I took the boat out.
+The wind was awful, and it wasn’t really very pleasant.
+As soon as I put the boat in the water, I realized the fish finder and depth finder had gone on the blink.
 Bugger this would make planting pots difficult we would need to look at that when we got back.
-This also prevented us from going to far up the river as I wasn’t sure how much water was beneath us and the wind made staying in one spot difficult.
+This also prevented us from going too far up the river, as I wasn’t sure how much water was beneath us and the wind made staying in one spot difficult.

-We dropped some pots up the estuary and then managed to find a fishing spot, surprisingly catching a couple of reasonable size cat-fish.
-We weren’t sure if they were worth eating but we took them home anyway.
+We dropped some pots up the estuary and then found a fishing spot, surprisingly catching a couple of reasonable size cat-fish.
+We weren’t sure if they were worth eating, but we took them home, anyway.
 Finding my way back in the shallowing water we passed by a red mark, I must have taken the bend too sharp because the next thing I know, my motor has is jumping out of the water screaming and then crashing back and then following the pattern, I attempted to turn the dingy but the motor flying in the air made steering somewhat tricky.
-I tried to cut the motor but the little red button just bounced out of my hand as the motor took another flight.
-The look on Gazza’s face was priceless, he burst into tirade of demented instructions a sign of panic in the crew.
+I tried to cut the motor, but the little red button just bounced out of my hand as the motor took another flight.
+The look on Gazza’s face was priceless.
+He burst into a tirade of demented instructions, a sign of panic in the crew.
 I was more panicking than making rational decisions.
-As quickly as the motor bouncing started it stopped, I embarrassingly headed back into the center of the channel no more short cuts for me.
+As quickly as the motor bouncing started, it stopped.
+I embarrassingly headed back into the center of the channel.
+No more shortcuts for me.

-Back at our accommodation we managed to fix the depth finder and sort out a couple of other small issues, the next day we had planned to put pots down and leave them over night.
+Back at our accommodation, we managed to fix the depth finder and sort out a couple of other minor issues.
+The next day we had planned to put pots down and leave them overnight.

-Our fishing was a dismal with a couple of flounder, we did pick a couple of keeper sand crabs but no good size muddies.
-A great day anyway despite the wind, contemplating lunch and drinks we headed back to the boat ramp.
+Our fishing was a dismal with a couple of flounder, we picked a couple of keepers sand crabs but no good size muddies.
+A great day anyway, despite the wind.
+Contemplating lunch and drinks, we headed back to the boat ramp.
 Gazza and I sent “The Boss” up to get the vehicle to back it down to pick up the boat.
-Standing around watching the empty trailer moving towards Gaza I heard a guy shouting, it was hard to understand what he was saying but by the time the trailer had arrived at the bottom of the ramp it was clear.
+Standing around watching the empty trailer moving towards Gazza, I heard a guy shouting.
+It was hard to understand what he was saying, but by the time the trailer had arrived at the bottom of the ramp, it was clear.
 The left rear tyre of my vehicle was completely flat.

-In the car park above the ramp we studied the tyre, it was difficult to see the reason for the flat, so we replaced it with the spare.
-The Gazza Curse well, I don’t know the guy at the tire repair place told me it had been deliberately slashed by someone.
+In the car park above the ramp, we studied the tyre.
+It was difficult to see the reason for the flat, so we replaced it with the spare.
+The Gazza Curse well.
+I don’t know, the guy at the tire repair place told me someone had deliberately slashed it.

-Over night the weather didn’t get any better, by the time Gazza and I went to pick up pots the wind was strong, to make it worse bursts of rain were drenching us.
-The pots had been laid in the channel between the boats on the starboard and mangrove swamp to port.
+Over night the weather didn’t get any better.
+By the time Gazza and I went to pick up pots, the wind was strong.
+To make it worse, bursts of rain were drenching us.
+We laid the pot in the channel between the boats on the starboard and mangrove swamp to port.

-We had only a rough idea of where the pots were, no surprise that when we arrived in the area we couldn’t find them, I spotted one close to a big moored white boat, we decided to leave that for now and search for the others.
-With the gusting wind I could see difficulty getting my boat into a good position to pick that pot up.
+With only a rough idea of where the pots were, no surprise that when we arrived in the area we couldn’t find them, I spotted one close to a big moored white boat; we left that for now and search for the others.
+With the gusting wind I could see difficulty getting my boat into a suitable position to pick that pot up.

-A float that looked like one of the pots was tangled in Mangrove roots, we left that as well, probably wasn’t mine anyway.
+Tangled in mangrove roots was a float that looked like one of our pots.
+We left that as well.
+Probably wasn’t mine, anyway.
 We moved on up the channel and found a pot, and with difficulty retrieved.
 One crashed back to the bottom while pulling it up, the rope clearly tampered with it was now separated from the float.
-Out of six pots we had two back on board, and four missing, one was by the boat that I had passed and we still had a float we had seen in mangroves, that might be ours.
+Out of six pots we had two back on board, and four missing.
+One was by the boat that I had passed and we still had a float we had seen in mangroves.
+That might be ours.

-Gazza worked the front with the hook to snag the rope, I tried to steer between the buoy and the transom.
-He went to snag when a decent gust of wind shifted us towards the launch, I had to power out to avoid hitting the boat and it all started to turn to cactus.
-Next thing I know we’re along side the launch facing the same way as it with the rope to the pot wrapped around the outboard prop.
+Gazza worked the front with the hook to snag the rope.
+I tried to steer between the buoy and the transom.
+He went to snag when a decent gust of wind shifted us towards the launch.
+I had to power out to avoid hitting the boat, and it all turned to cactus.
+Next thing I know we’re alongside the launch facing the same way as it, with the rope to the pot wrapped around the outboard prop.
 There is only one thing for a kiwi to say in these circumstances “Bugger”.

-With the motor cut I needed Gazza to stay calm and hold us off the launch while I hung over the back to reach the rope and untangle it.
-The panic levels in the crew could be gauged by the loudness it was barking nonsense orders, we were close to mutiny.
-It was clear to me the crew member believed I was incompetent.
-Instantly I abdicate responsibility and gave in to his mutinous behaviour, I screamed over the wind and rain to switch places.
-This activity in a little tin boat has its dangers fortunately we achieved it with only banging in to the side of the other boat a couple of times.
+With the motor cut, I needed Gazza to stay calm and hold us off the launch while I hung over the back to reach the rope and untangle it.
+The loudness could gauge the panic levels in the crew.
+It was barking nonsense orders.
+We were close to mutiny.
+I realized the crew member believed I was incompetent.
+Instantly I abdicate responsibility and gave in to his mutinous behaviour.
+I screamed over the wind and rain to switch places.
+This activity in a little tin boat has its dangers fortunately we achieved it with only banging in to the side of the other boat a few of times.

 Cut free without a motor running, the squall was blowing us towards the mud flats.
 We needed to switch places and start the dam motor.
 We didn’t know if the prop would go round as it had the pot string wrapped around the shaft.

-The utterance from crew was “Must be time to pop a bottle”, I grunted and focused on the boat ramp,
+The utterance from the crew was “Must be time to pop a bottle”.
+I grunted and focused on the boat ramp.

 The Gazza curse or just bad luck?